LouisaBarrett/weathertalk/README.md

 }
 ```

 Our next step will be slightly different than what we've done previously in this tutorial.
 We're going to have our function add (and then remove) a class attribute to the `section` element.
-These classes have CSS rules written for them in `style.css` if you want to take a look!
+These classes have corresponding CSS rules written for them in `style.css` if you want to take a look!
 We'll be changing the color from cool to warm to hot based on the actual temperature of the specified city.
-We'll also need to pass in two parameters for this function can target the HTML element and work with the data being used from the API.
+We need to pass in two parameters for this function can target the HTML element and work with the data being used from the API.
+It looks like this:

 ```javascript
 const mainSection = document.querySelector('section')